Sciatica – Sydney City CBD

 If you have never had sciatic pain, the best way to avoid it (like any back condition) is to avoid excessive prolonged sitting, to maintain a healthy weight, to maintain strength and condition throughout the body, and regularly practice core exercises.

 If you are on the road to recovery, following an episode of sciatica, it is important that all is done to prevent recurrence.
 This may include specific, targeted exercises, lifting/bending/sitting advice, looking at sporting technique, posture and movement.
-We can help guide you in all aspects of back care for managing your spine into the future.
+If you live or work near the Sydney City CBD, the team at Macquarie Street Physiotherapy can help guide you in all aspects of back care for managing your spine into the future.